-The work caused controversy, due to the lascivious attitudes of the female figures, so much that the fountain remained hidden in a protective fence for a long time.
-Then, the polemics focused on the central sculptural group, originally made up of three tritons, a dolphin, and an octopus (now visible in the gardens of Piazza Vittorio Emanuele II), then replaced with the current triton embracing a dolphin .
+The controversies therefore focus on the central sculptural group originally made up of three tritons, a dolphin and an octopus (now visible in the gardens of Vittorio Emanuele II Square) and then replaced with the current triton embracing a dolphin .